benders5e/benders5e/earthbender.md

 You continue to gain the benefits of the rock armor as long as you maintain concentration, for a maximum of 1 minute.

+**Metal:** When using metal as the material for this form, you create a metal suit instead, raising your AC to 18.

 #### Earth Glove
 *Cost: 1 chi*
 You shape earth into a glove around your hand.
 By spending one additional chi, you can launch it at an opponent, dealing 1d6 bludgeoning damage.

 You can also use it to attempt to grab and pull a target.
 The target must succeed on a Strength (Athletics) or Dexterity (Acrobatics) check contested by your Strength (Athletics) or be moved against its will.

+#### Earth Boots
+*Cost: 1 chi*
+You shape earth into boots around your feet.
+The boots give you advantage against being knocked prone or shoved but reduce your speed to 0.
+They last for 1 minute, but you can dismiss them early as a free action.

 <!--div style="height:1em;">
 </div-->